Churn is creeping in- and your Customer Success function isn’t set up to stop it.

 - Hired and trained early CS teams

-- Created onboarding that reliably drives time-to-value
+- Created onboarding that drives time-to-value

 Scaled the motion